Huotes/CommitMaker/README.md

 While urinating, Chuck Norris is easily capable of welding titanium.

 Chuck Norris does not 'style' his hair.
 It lays perfectly in place out of sheer terror.

+When Chuck Norris works out on the Total Gym, the Total Gym feels like it's been raped.